BIOMAKE/Triple_Variability_Source_IO_Model/README.md

 ## Significance

 This model provides a robust framework for extracting quantitative information about both the expected recruitment and variability sources in MEP responses.
 It offers a valuable tool for studying the physiology of MEPs, excitation, and neuromodulation.

+## Publication
+[1] Ma K, Liu S, Qin M, Goetz SM.
+Extraction of three mechanistically different variability and noise sources in the trial-to-trial variability of brain stimulation.
+IEEE Transactions on Neural Systems and Rehabilitation Engineering.
+2024 Dec 25.